danpecher/100-days-of-code/r1-log.md

 ### R1D25
 I added logout link to the app and studied more rails testing.
 I want to take it slow now and finally embrace testing as a part of my development routine, which is probably gonna take some time.

+### R1D26
+Today I read more about testing and minitest.
+I will start over with the 100daysofcode app and this time will make it less javascript-heavy and more tests-heavy.
+Redux/React isn't really needed in this project (and i knew that) but it was a good exercise.